Engineering for data science & AI

 Source: Buschmann et al. (2013)

-• Pipes and filters pattern for building data processing flows
+• Pipes and filters pattern for batch data processing flows

 • Layers pattern for achieving interoperability